eloritzkovitz/atlaset/README.md

 - **Leaderboard:** Compare your results with other users and climb the ranks

 ### **Dashboard**
-- **Dashboard:** View and analyze your visits and travels with interactive statistics
+- **Statistics:** View and analyze your visits and travels with interactive statistics
+- **Achievements:** Earn personal achievements as you explore the world and interact with the application

 ### **User Experience**
 - **Accessible design:** All major actions and navigation are keyboard-friendly